Close The Back Door 3:200:00/3:20

 Sandi began playing the violin at the age of 7.
 She played in her high school symphony, participated in district orchestras and pop concerts in her hometown where she was able to accompany Captain and Tenille and The Four Tops.
 While attending college, she played in symphony and then played in the Hanover Symphony Orchestra for a few seasons before having children.
 Sandi continued to share her love of playing in her classroom and at church.
 In 2015, Sandi began playing traditional Celtic music.
 Sandi is a founding member of Celtic Wood and Wires, which began in early 2018.
 In 2019 and 2022, Sandi was selected to perform with the orchestra for the Live United concerts featuring Michael Cavanaugh.
 Along with her commitment to the band she continues to perform at a number of venues for solo performances throughout the region.

 Carl has enjoyed and immersed himself in his Irish heritage for decades.
-After growing up on 80's rock music, Arena rock and hair bands, he began to appreciate Celtic rock and Celtic alternative bands including The Pogues, Flogging Molly, Dropkick Murphys and many others.
+After growing up on 80's rock music, arena rock & hair bands, he began to appreciate Celtic rock and Celtic alternative bands including The Pogues, Flogging Molly, Dropkick Murphys and many others.
 He now appreciates quite a number of genres and prefers traditional Celtic music.
 Carl joined Celtic Wood And Wires officially during St. Patrick's weekend 2018, playing the bodhrán drum.